DenisCarriere/geocoder/docs/providers/OpenStreetMap.md

 ## Using your own OSM Server

-Setting up your own offline Nomimatim server is possible, using Ubuntu 14.04 as your OS and following the [Nomimatim Install](http://wiki.openstreetmap.org/wiki/Nominatim/Installation) instructions.
+Setting up your own offline Nominatim server is possible, using Ubuntu 14.04 as your OS and following the [Nominatim Install] instructions.
 This enables you to request as much geocoding as your little heart desires!

 **Python**